luiscruz/course_sustainableSE/2026/p1_measuring_software/g14_package_managers.md

 ## 2. Background & Motivation

 ### Scale & Impact
 The scale of Python's ecosystem is massive.
 The Python Package Index (PyPI) serves billions of requests per day.
 Consider a standard CI/CD pipeline: for every commit, a fresh virtual environment is often created, and dependencies are installed from scratch.
 If a tool can reduce the energy footprint of this process by even 10%, the aggregate savings across millions of daily runs would be substantial.
-This aligns directly with the principles of **Green Software Engineering**: reducing the carbon intensity of software at the source.[3]
+This aligns directly with the principles of **Green Software Engineering** [^3]: reducing the carbon intensity of software at the source.

 ### Developer Experience (DX) vs. Energy
 Traditionally, developers optimize for "Time to Interactive."
-Waiting for dependencies to lock or install breaks the flow state.[4]
-However, speed and energy are not always perfectly correlated.
+Waiting for dependencies to lock or install breaks the flow state. [^4] However, speed and energy are not always perfectly correlated.
 A tool might consume more power (Watts) to finish a task faster, potentially resulting in the same total energy (Joules).
 Our goal is to determine if `uv`'s speed advantage translates into a "Green Win-Win" - improving the developer experience while simultaneously reducing environmental impact.

 ### The Mechanics: Locking vs. Installing
 To understand energy consumption, we must distinguish between the two phases of package management: